A Complete Idiot's Guide to Cuba

 Looking for a Taxi

 Arriving at the exit of the airport do not accept any taxi proposal because it could be an illegal taxi that would charge you the same as an official taxi or more, some of them go around a lot to pretend that the race is longer than it really is.
 Go out the door of the airport and head for an official taxi.
 Demand the use of the taximeter, as that is your right.
-In Havana a taxi ride to the city can cost between 20 and 30 cucs, depending on the distance, or perhaps more if you are going to a more peripheral area (such as the beaches).
+In Havana a taxi ride to the city can cost between 20 and 30 dollars, depending on the distance, or perhaps more if you are going to a more peripheral area (such as the beaches).
 In other provinces the prices are similar.
 Sometimes taxi drivers, despite not having a taximeter, offer reasonable prices, but this is valid only when you know the price of the route in advance.
 Otherwise choose another taxi.

 What you Should not to do With Taxi Drivers

 Avoid to accept any proposition when the taxi driver offers you a private house which is not the hotel or the home you have booked.
-Most taxi drivers propose alternate lodging to get commissions from the home owners he know, who pay him to send them customers.
-The taxi driver will be very kind and seductive, but don't trust him completely.
+Most taxi drivers propose alternate lodging to get commissions from the home owners they know, who pay them to send them customers.
+The taxi driver will probably be very kind and seductive, but don't trust him completely.
 He may talk very badly and negatively about the home you have booked but this is only because he's interested to redirect you elsewhere.
 The bad news is that very often these houses are illegal, they don't have a rental license (below we'll discuss the consequences of this).
 If you get into such a taxi driver, make a try, invent a house and verify what he has to tell about it.

 When you arrive at your destination, do not let the taxi driver talk to the owners of the house.
 Sometimes he will talk to the owners a little bit and then come and tell you that the house is taken.
 This happens because the taxi driver asks if the house is available as if you were an unknown customer.
 And the owners will say it's occupied because they weren't really waiting for just anyone, but for you.
 You must always speak in person, even if you don't speak Spanish, often the owners understand English or French.